 My response: My dear, my heart broke into pieces as I read your message that captures so well the agony of losing a child to death: not only the searing emotional pain but also the actual feel-it-in-your gut-and-in-your-heart physical pain of missing your precious boy so much.
 You said it all: The day your son died, a part of you died too, and now, nearly one year later, you're still searching for a way to live this new life in which you find yourself.
 You did not ask for this, you did not plan for it to be this way, and it all seems so grossly unjust and unfair.

 As you approach both the one-year anniversary of your son's death-date next month as well as his birthday, I would expect that many of the feelings and reactions you thought were behind you will come crashing in upon you once again, and it may feel as if you're right back where you started on this difficult path of grief.
 Please don't conclude, however, that you haven't made any forward progress.
 The progress you have made is real.
 You've survived what is probably the most difficult year you have ever known, and that alone deserves credit and recognition.
-(See Tips for Coping with Anniversary Reactions in Grief.)
+(See the related articles I've listed below.)